 The ongoing conflict continues to undermine access to education for school-going age children in Sudan.
-Access to education is at historic low levels, with almost 19 million children not in school since the war started a year ago.
-The persistent absence of responses to deliver quality education in crisis settings exposes children and youth to risks of psychological trauma, gender-based violence, child trafficking, forced recruitment and early marriage.
+Access to education is at historic low levels, with almost 19 million children out of school since the war started a year ago.
+The persistent absence of responses to deliver quality education in crisis settings exposes children and youth to risks of psychologic trauma, gender-based violence, child trafficking, forced recruitment and child marriage.
 Schools serve as an entry point to provide life-saving services and ensure protection of children as one of the most vulnerable groups.
-While some schools are reopening in a few states such as River Nile, West Darfur, North Darfur and safe learning spaces are already operating, these learning centres will serve as integrated service platforms for service delivery in education, child protection, WASH, nutrition and health.
+While some schools are reopening in a few states such as River Nile, West Darfur, North Darfur; and safe learning spaces are already operating, these learning centres will serve as integrated service platforms for service delivery in education, child protection, WASH, nutrition and health.

-Education response will ensure provision of a safe and protective learning environment and access to life-saving services for children through an integrated approach.
+Education response will ensure provision of a safe and protective learning environment and access to life-saving services for children through an integrated approach targeting children in the worst affected areas and displaced children.
 The Education Cluster will scale up the current response and adopt a two-pronged approach where the first priority ensures school going children are retained in their current locations where they live, and its second priority is to support children where they move to provide access to education and life-saving services.

-In coordination with the WASH Cluster, the response will ensure provision of protective learning environment through provision of access to safe drinking water, WASH in school (such as hygiene promotion interventions to prevent the AWD/Cholera, WASH facilities), emergency school feeding provision of essential teaching and learning materials, including recreational materials, psychosocial support to learners and teachers, teacher trainings on school safety, life skills and psychosocial support, rehabilitation & construction learning spaces, support to teachers with emergency teacher incentives.
+In coordination with the WASH Cluster, the response will ensure provision of protective learning environment through provision of access to safe drinking water, WASH in school (such as hygiene promotion interventions to prevent the AWD/ Cholera, WASH facilities), emergency school feeding, provision of essential teaching and learning materials -including recreational materials, psychosocial support to learners and teachers, teacher trainings on school safety, life skills and psychosocial support, rehabilitation and construction of learning spaces and support to teachers with emergency teacher incentives.

-This strategy will mitigate and prevent children from dropping out from school.
-This will ensure continued access to education and protection for affected children.
-Integrated response will ensure managing and minimizing risks; using and protecting local assets; fostering school-community support; and aligning education services is achieved through the response and complementing the already ongoing education services in the learning centres.
+This strategy will mitigate and prevent children from dropping out from school and will ensure continued access to education and protection for affected children.
+Integrated response will ensure managing and minimizing risks; using and protecting local assets; fostering school-community support; and aligning education services through the response, in complementarity of the ongoing education services in the learning centres.

-Continue emergency education interventions for vulnerable girls and boys, including IDPs, affected by conflict in Sudan.
-This will ensure that children affected by acute emergencies have inclusive access to quality lifesaving education.
+• Continue emergency education interventions for girls and boys at risk, including IDPs, in the hotspot areas affected by food insecurity in Sudan.
+This will ensure that children affected by acute emergencies have inclusive access to quality life-saving education.
 In addition to reducing risks, especially to the most vulnerable, enabling mental health and psychosocial support to help children cope with and recover from crises.
-As a protection tool, education will safeguard children from risks such as child labor, trafficking and exploitation, recruitment to armed groups, child marriage, and sexual violence, among other vices.
+As a protection tool, education will safeguard children from risks such as child labor, trafficking and exploitation, recruitment to armed groups, child marriage, and sexual violence, among other abuses.